Lemn Sissay: Younger self 'would never have believed' OBE honour

 He said becoming an OBE would have astonished his younger self.

-"If I had said to him that one day, you will be in Windsor Castle to receive an OBE from Prince Charles, I would never have believed that kind of magical story - almost fairy tale - would happen," he said.
+"If I had said to him that one day, you will be in Windsor Castle to receive an OBE from Prince Charles, I would never have believed that kind of magical story - almost fairytale - would happen," he said.

 He added that he had to accept the honour for the boy "who lost his family, who left children's homes at 18 years of age and didn't know anybody for longer than a year at that age and had spent all of those Christmases alone".

-"If you were going to say to that child...
-'In your adulthood, you are going to be honoured for what it is that you do and who it is that you are, but you have got to turn it down…'
+"If you were going to say to that child 'in your adulthood, you are going to be honoured for what it is that you do and who it is that you are, but you have got to turn it down'.

 "I just could not do that to him."